gamedrive-cc/gamedrive-docs/docs/getting-started/1-signup-to-create-new-project.md

 ### Sign up

-Go to [https://console.gamedrive.cc/sign-up](https://console.gamedrive.cc/sign-up) and submit required fields.
+Go to [Signup](https://console.gamedrive.cc/sign-up) and submit required fields.
-After that login to the console.
+After that [sign-In](https://console.gamedrive.cc/sign-up) to the console.

 ### Wait for Project Creator role

-You need to wait until GameDrive's admin gain you a role as a project creator before create a project.
+You need to wait until GameDrive's admin gain you a role as a project creator before be able to create a project.
+This step may take 0-2 days to be approve.
 If you have issue on this step please contact admin on [facebok fanpage](https://www.facebook.com/gamedrive.cc)

 ### Create New project

 Go to [New Project](https://console.gamedrive.cc/projects/new).
 Then inform all fields and submit.
 Now you will see your project appeared the list [Console Home](https://console.gamedrive.cc/home).
 Click on the new project to see project detail